 - Worked as the Executive Director of The Origins Program, a nationally recognized non-for-profit equity training center for teachers.

 In addition, Dr. Kwame-Ross also served as Clinical Supervisor for My Home Inc., a community-based African-American Transition Institute in St. Paul, MN, where he supervised and led men’s parenting, anger, and domestic abuse programs and groups for 18 years for Black and Brown males and their families.

-- Orientation to Education in an Educational Setting ( EDC 200; and EDC 522 ), Augsburg University
+EDC 200/522 Orientation to Education in an Educational Setting, Augsburg University

-- Learning and Development in an Educational Setting (Ed Psych: EDC 310 and EDC 533), Augsburg University
+EDC 310/EDC 533 Learning and Development in an Educational Setting (Ed Psych), Augsburg University

-- Experiential Learning: Pedagogy for Community and Classrooms (YOST 5954), University of Minnesota
+YOST 5954 Experiential Learning: Pedagogy for Community and Classrooms, University of Minnesota

 SCHOLARSHIP AND RESEARCH FOCUS AND PROJECTS

-- Kwame-Ross, T. (in-progress), “The Black Male Portraiture Case Study: The Power of Black Male Learning in Hostile Learning Environments in the United States of America”
+- Kwame-Ross, T. (2021), “The Black Male Portraiture Study”, A Mix-method Design: The Power and Picture of Black Male Learning in Hostile Learning Environments in the United States of America

 - Kwame-Ross, T. (2020).
 Specially Educated in the United States: The Education of African Americans from 1619 to 2019–400 Years of Tug-of-War for Freedom.
 MLK Day Action Revisited, Augsburg University, January 20, 2020, Minneapolis, Mn.
 (Seminar/Workshop Available to Public)

 - Kwame-Ross, T. (February 15, 2019).
 Empathy in Education.
 Podcast.
 Augsburg University.
 Retrieve from: https://blubrry.com/augsburgpodcast/41848023/terrance-kwame-ross-empathy-in-education